cdl-saarland/MemInstrument-Runtime/softbound/README.md

 ### Debugging

-If you encounter issues with this library and you are eager to debug it, you can build it with `__SOFTBOUNDCETS_DEBUG`.
+If you encounter issues with this library and you are eager to debug it, you can build it with `MIRT_DEBUG`.
 Be aware that this can cause a lot of output, especially on memory intense programs.

 ### Statistics